-The inaugural award is open for entries until 31 July 2016, with the winners to announced and anthology launched in early 2017.
+The inaugural award is now closed for entries.
+The winners will be announced and the anthology launched in early 2017.

 A new award and anthology on the topics of gender, human rights and sexuality, for writers and photographers across Africa.

 Gerald Kraak (1956–2014) was a passionate champion of social justice, an anti-apartheid activist and the head of the Atlantic Philanthropies’ Reconciliation and Human Rights Programme in South Africa.
 He authored the European Union Literary Award-winning Ice in the Lungs (Jacana, 2005), which explores South African politics, and directed a documentary on gay conscripts in the apartheid army.
 He is remembered for being kind and generous, delightfully irreverent and deeply committed to realising an equal and just society for all.

 Created in honour of his extraordinary legacy, this new annual award is made possible in partnership with The Other Foundation, and will advance Gerald’s contribution to building a society that is safe and welcoming to all.
 The unique and vital anthology will feature English language writing and photography from and about Africa.
 Exceptional works which explore, interrogate and celebrate the topics of gender, sexuality and human rights will be longlisted and published in a Granta-like anthology.
 The overall winner is awarded a cash prize.

 Rather than general discussions of these subjects, the judging panel will select pieces which engage with gender and sexuality in ways that promote new insights into human rights matters on our continent.

 Only the very best work submitted will be shortlisted and published in an anthology, with the winners to be announced at a 2017 award ceremony, hosted by The Other Foundation and attended by the authors of the top three submissions.
 The overall winner will receive a cash prize of R25 000.